 Growth Of Over Fertilized Plants

-However, it is also possible that your plant will continue with green growth, at the expense of flowers or fruit.
-This can occur if the plant is receiving too much nitrogen, either from manure or fertilizer with high levels of nitrogen.
+However, it is also possible that your plant will continue with excessive green growth, at the expense of flowers or fruit.
+This can occur if the plant is receiving too much nitrogen, either from manure or from fertilizer with high levels of nitrogen.

 Causes Of Over Fertilization

 Some of the major causes of over fertilization include:

 - Using high-nutrient content fertilizers (these fertilizers contain more nutrients and salts per pound).

 - Using fast-release fertilizers (these work faster than other types, but are more likely to burn plants).

 - Ignoring fertilizer package labels (the instructions will tell you how much to use, based on the size of your garden).

 - Adding too much fertilizer at once (it may be better to use less fertilizer at 2 or 3 different times during the season).